amaitou/Born2beRoot/README.md

     **_Conclusion of LVM_**
     - `LVM` does not deal with physical disks.
-    - each Physical Volume has a number of `Physical Extents`.
+    - each Physical Volume has several `Physical Extents`.
     - each extent has a specific size (default `PE` size is _4 MO_).
     - A single `Physical Extent` is the smallest unit of disk space that can be individually managed by `LVM`